 Follow the Action

 Follow Microsoft Imagine on social for competition updates and the latest tools and offerings for student developers:

 Regional Finals Prizes

 The twelve Asia Regional Finalist teams will travel to Sydney, Australia and compete for the following prizes:

 - First place: USD15,000 and a spot in the World Championship

 - Third place: USD1,000

 World Championship Prizing

-1st place teams from the Regional Finals will advance to the World Championship (date and location to be announced) and compete for the grand prize of USD100,000 + Azure Grant.
+First place teams from the Regional Finals will advance to the World Championship and compete for the grand prize of USD100,000 + Azure Grant.

 Watch the 2018 World Championship